-Total recurrent income decreased by \$1.3M from the previous year, primarily due to the following:
+Total recurrent income increased by \$4M from the previous year, primarily due to the following:

-- 1. Reduction in Grants, subsidies and donations \$1.0M; - 2.
-Reduction in Interest received due to the economic downturn \$.3M
+- 1. Increase in Grants, subsidies and donations \$0.7M; - 2.
+Increase in Sales revenue from State Government \$3.3M

-The main source of Council income for 2019/2020 was for Rates, levies and charges that equated to 51% of the total recurrent income.
+The main source of Council income for 2020/2021 was for Rates, levies and charges that equated to 47% of the total recurrent income.
 Sales revenue was the next highest source of income.